Top front-end and back-end javascript frameworks

-In this article today, we are going to talk about top JavaScript Frameworks in 2023 for Front-End and Back-end.
+In this article today, we are going to talk about the top JavaScript Frameworks in 2024 for Front-End and Back-end.

 We all have seen the rapid growth and evolution of programming languages over a decade.

 Programming languages have evolved a lot over the decades.
-There has been constant work to make these languages better so it enhances the overall development practices.
+There has been constant work to make these languages better so they enhance the overall development practices.
 Today, we can use various JavaScript frameworks, .NET frameworks, etc., along with their libraries to develop applications faster and in a better way.

 If we look back in time and think about the time we wrote our first line of code, we remember how many lines we wrote for the “Hello World” program.
 Hence, the development has become better over the years.

-Herein, we will dive deep into JavaScript frameworks and know how it has evolved over a year.
+Herein, we will dive deep into JavaScript frameworks and learn how they have evolved over a year.

 Let’s begin: